lpatmo/codebuddies-meteor/README.md

 ###About
-Project extension of codebuddies.org.
+Project platform for [codebuddies.org](http://codebuddies.org).
 Forked from Telescope.
 Open-sourced.

 The goal of this platform is to help users schedule google hangouts more easily to learn to code together.